 Kelmscott Manor and William Morris

-If Gustav Stickley is the father of the American Arts and Crafts Movement, then William Morris is the father of the English Arts and Crafts Movement.
+As Gustav Stickley is the father of the American Arts and Crafts Movement, then, so too is William Morris the father of the English Arts and Crafts Movement.

 Morris lived from 1834 to 1896, the epicenter of the Victorian era.
 His life, design, and philosophy was in reaction to the rigid formality of the Victorian era and the mechanical qualities of the industrial age.
 Morris epitomized a return to the simple country life.
 In 1869, Morris bought a country home called Kelmscott Manor to the west of London, on the edge of the Cotswolds and near the town of Lechlade.